kripod/glaze/packages/glaze/README.md

 ## 🤔 How it works

-The `sx` function maps themed values to statically generated class names.
-If that fails, an inline style gets applied as a fallback.
+- The `sx` function maps themed values to statically generated class names
+  - If that fails, the style gets injected dynamically through the CSSOM
+- Dynamic styles which are not in use by any component get removed

 ### Rule handling